Peter Mellgard is the senior editor of Noema Magazine.

 In 2018, the International Panel on Climate Change warned that many of the direst impacts of climate change — coastal flooding, global food shortages, widespread forest fires — will be apparent in a few short years if emissions continue on their current trajectory.
 Keeping warming under 1.5 degrees Celsius will require massive efforts to remove carbon dioxide from the atmosphere, the panel’s report said, potentially by capturing it at power plants or directly from the atmosphere, though those technologies are costly and, so far, not scalable globally.

 Natural ecosystems like grasslands, peatlands and forests consume and store CO2 on their own.
 Globally, forests sequester a quarter of humanity’s carbon emissions.
 Temperate rainforests in particular are among the most efficient natural carbon sinks on the planet.
 They hold more living stuff (biomass) than any other ecosystem on Earth, including tropical rainforests like the Amazon.
-The Tongass alone is estimated to hold 8% of all the carbon stored in American forests.
+The Tongass alone is estimated to hold nearly 50% of all the carbon stored in America’s national forests.

 Preserving the world’s forests is among the most cost-effective and efficient strategies we have to combat climate change.
 Of the top 20 solutions to global warming studied by Project Drawdown, a coalition of scientists and policymakers, five focus on forests, including preserving temperate rainforests (number 15).
 Another group of scientists found in 2017 that better forest management and reforestation efforts on a global scale could lower global emissions by nearly 16 gigatons by 2030.